BalasuryaMCA2023/count-words/README.md

    - The `countWords()` function is defined to perform the word count operation:
      - It first retrieves the text entered by the user from the input field with the id "para."

-     - The code then removes punctuation (periods and commas) from the input text using a regular expression.
+     - The code then removes punctuation (periods and commas) from the input text using a regular expression..

-     - It converts the text to uppercase to make the word count case-insensitive.

-     - The input text is split into an array of words using the space character as a delimiter.

-     - The code initializes an empty object `wordCount` to store word frequencies.

-     - It iterates through the array of words and counts the frequency of each word, storing the results in the `wordCount` object.

-     - The word frequency data is then transformed into an array of key-value pairs using `Object.entries(wordCount)`.
+     - The word frequency data is then transformed into an array of key-value pairs using `Object.entries(wordCount)`

      - The array of key-value pairs is sorted in descending order based on word frequency using the `sort()` method.